EladFirebolt/godocs/docs/Guides/getting-started/get-started-sql.md

     CREDENTIALS = (AWS_ACCESS_KEY_ID = '<aws_access_key_id>' AWS_SECRET_ACCESS_KEY = '<aws_secret_access_key>')
   ```

-  In the previous credentials example, \<aws_access_key_id\> is the AWS access key id associated with a user or role.
-An access key has the following form: `AKIAIOSFODNN7EXAMPLE`.
-The value \<aws_secret_access_key\> is the AWS secret key.
-A secret key has the following form: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`.
+  In the previous credentials example, `<aws_access_key_id>` is the AWS access key ID associated with an AWS user or an IAM role.
+An access key ID has the following form: `AKIAIOSFODNN7EXAMPLE`.
+The value `<aws_secret_access_key>` is the AWS secret access key.
+A secret access key has the following form: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`.

 2. An AWS IAM policy statement attached to a user role.
 Firebolt requires the following minimum permissions in the IAM policy: